777arc/textbook/content/frequency_domain.rst

 .. image:: ../_images/fft-python3.svg
    :align: center
    :target: ../_images/fft-python3.svg
+   :alt: Arrangement of the output of an FFT before doing an FFT shift

 But we want 0 Hz (DC) in the center and negative freqs to the left (that's just how we like to visualize things).
 So any time we do an FFT we need to perform an "FFT shift", which is just a simple array rearrangement operation, kind of like a circular shift but more of a "put this here and that there".
 The diagram below fully defines what the FFT shift operation does:

 .. image:: ../_images/fft-python4.svg
    :align: center
    :target: ../_images/fft-python4.svg
+   :alt: Reference diagram of the FFT shift function, showing positive and negative frequencies and DC

 For our convenience, Numpy has an FFT shift function, :code:`np.fft.fftshift()`.
 Replace the np.fft.fft() line with: